-In the fall and spring semesters, undergraduate full-time students (i.e., those completing at least 12 credit hours) who earn a semester GPA of 3.67 or above will be named to the Dean's Honor List
+In the fall and spring semesters, undergraduate full-time students (i.e., those completing at least 12 credit hours) who earn a semester GPA of 3.67 or above will be named to the Dean's Honor List.

-In order to be eligible for this recognition for the given semester, a student must not be on academic probation, have any outstanding incomplete grades or receive a final grade of "F" in any course.
+In order to be eligible for this recognition for the given semester, a student must not be on academic probation in any previous semester, have any outstanding incomplete grades or receive a final grade of "F" in any course.